Turkish President ordered 10 ambassadors declared "persona non grata" for supporting jailed activist - ExBulletin

 Kavala has been in custody without a conviction since 2017.
 He was acquitted last year of charges related to the 2013 protests in Gezi Park.
 The verdict was overturned and new charges were brought against him for his alleged involvement in the 2016 coup attempt.

 “Who are you?
 What is it?
 Leave Kavala.
-Leave the bandits, the murderers, the terrorists in your own country?”
+Leave the bandits, murderers, terrorists in your own country?”
 Erdogan told reporters Thursday.

 “Why are 10 ambassadors making this statement?
 Those who defend this [George] Soros’s remains try to free him.
 I told our Minister of Foreign Affairs that we could not afford to welcome them into our country.
 Is it your job to teach Turkey such a lesson? “